African Heritage Month Poster Coming Soon! January 24th, 2017

 This province has more than 48 Historic Black communities and each year we celebrate the history, heritage and contributions of African Nova Scotians during the month of February and beyond.

-The theme for 2017 is: “Passing the Torch…African Nova Scotians and the Next 150” will focused on the legacy of African Nova Scotians in the past, present and the future possibilities.
+The theme for 2017 is: “Passing the Torch…African Nova Scotians and the Next 150” will focus on the legacy of African Nova Scotians in the past, present and the future possibilities.
 The intent of this year’s theme is to acknowledge the struggle and adversity that African Nova Scotians have endured over the generations.

 As a people we have made significant contributions and impact on the development of the province and the country as a whole.
-African Nova Soctians are charting a path for a positive and dynamic future.
+African Nova Scotians are charting a path for a positive and dynamic future.